 The features of malignant ovarian neoplasm on ultrasonography include:

-Malignant phyllodes tumours of the breast account for a small proportion (5-25% 2) of phyllodes tumours.
+Malignant phyllodes tumours of the breast account for up to a quarter of the phyllodes tumours.

 Malignant pleural disease usually heralds a poor prognosis, whether it represents a primary pleural malignancy or metastatic involvement.